liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

         ```

    - Be aware there are more complicated situations, but it is out of scope of this document.

  - **Use a converged wavefunction as initial guess**:
-   - A converged wavefunction (if selected wisely) could be a much better guess than the initial guess generated by Harris or other guess method, avoding flucturation at initial stage.
+   - A converged wavefunction (if selected wisely) could be a much better guess than the initial guess generated by Harris or other guess method, avoiding fluctuation at initial stage.
 Possible choice includes:
    - If you are doing calculation with a large basis set (especially when there are diffuse functions), use converged function at smaller basis set (or without diffuse functions).
 You can use a looser SCF convergent threshold in the initial guess step.
 The following file generates a guess with def2-SV(P) basis set, and use it as initial guess for calculation at ma-TZVP level:
         ```
         %rwf=/path/to/your/temp/temp.rwf